top of page

 A loud pop outside the window hailed the arrival of colourful sparks dancing in the sky that made Oscar start.
 It was followed by another even bigger, crimson light blending with ice blue.

-They watched in silence for a time, Oscar rested his head on Dmitri’s chest, thinking about the Ylfe.
+They watched in silence for a time, Oscar rested his head against Dmitri’s chest, thinking about the Ylfe.
 Maybe if they could just talk to it, get it to understand that humans probably didn’t mean for them to get sick.
 The last few months if anything had taught him that bad didn’t always mean evil, but something like this?

 To children?